-1. Introduction
+1 Introduction

 Neijt (1979) noted a correlation between wh-movement and gapping and concluded from this that gapping (contrary to backward conjunction reduction) is a rule of syntax; cf. §2.
 But she did not take the next logical step of assuming that wh-movement is actually involved in the derivation of gapping for reasons reviewed in §3.
 This section will also show that these reasons do not apply when we reformulate Neijt's correlation in terms of the more general notion of A'-movement.
 I will hypothesize that gapping remnants are A'-moved into the clause-initial position (SpecCP) and/or the specifier positions of functional projections like TopP, FocP and NegP found in the middle field of the clause; see Broekhuis & Corver (2016:ch.13) for an extensive discussion of these A'-movement types.
-Although this cannot be elaborated in this article for reasons of space, the analysis of gapping proposed here diverges from the standard analysis developed since Merchant (2001/2004) by assuming that we are not dealing with deletion of an extended projection of the verb but with spellout of the A'-specifiers of specific functional projections; see Broekhuis & Bayer (in prep) for detailed discussion.
 The discussion in §4 to §7 will show that the A'-movement hypothesis sheds new light on various problems not satisfactorily solved by earlier approaches to gapping, such as the obligatory elision of finite verbs and complementizers and the distribution of focus and polarity particles.
-Other A'-movement analyses of Dutch gapping can be found in Aelbrecht (2007) and Boone (2014) but they differ from the present proposal in that they adopt some form of "exceptional movement" in line with the by now standard theory of ellipsis developed in Merchant (2001/2004).
+Other A'movement analyses of Dutch gapping can be found in Aelbrechts (2007) and Boone (2014) but they differ from the present proposal in that they adopt some form of "exceptional movement" in line with the by now standard theory of ellipsis developed in Merchant (2001).
 This article focuses on Dutch gapping but I provisionally assume that gapping in other languages can also be accounted for in terms of A'-movement, albeit that it may come in different guises like English-type topicalization and heavy NP shift (which may account for the fact that gapping constructions allow for less remnants in English than, e.g., in Dutch); see Johnson (2017:§4) for a proposal heading in that direction.

-2. Gapping and wh-movement
+2 Gapping and wh-movement

-Gapping is a forward reduction process that prototypically applies in clausal coordinate structures with the coordinator en 'and', of 'or' or maar 'but', which deletes non-contrastive elements in the target clause of gapping on the basis of corresponding elements in the antecedent clause; see Broekhuis & Corver (to appear) for a more detailed description.
-Neijt (1979) considers the two generalizations in (1) concerning the distribution of the gapping remnants.
-We will briefly discuss these restrictions in this section but we will postpone discussion of the fact that they differ in that only the former explicitly requires the gapping remnants to be part of the same clause to §3.
+Gapping is a forward reduction process that prototypically applies in clausal coordinate structures with the coordinator en 'and', of 'or' or maar 'but', which deletes noncontrastive elements in the target clause of gapping on the basis of corresponding elements in the antecedent clause; see Broekhuis & Corver (to appear) for a more detailed description of gapping.
+Neijt (1979) considers the two generalizations in (1) to account for the description of the distribution of the gapping remnants.

 - (1) a.
-Clausemate restriction on gapping (Hankamer 1971/1973): Remnants of gapping are major phrases of the target clause. - b.
+Clausemate restriction on gapping (Hankamer 1971): - Remnants of gapping are major phrases of the target clause.

 Wh-movement correlation restriction on gapping (Neijt 1979): Remnants of gapping can undergo wh-movement in non-reduced clauses.